Orkun00/chatpy-OrkunAcar/README.md

 Client

  Open a new terminal window.

 Navigate to the directory where the client.py file is located:

-    shell

 cd /path/to/your/directory